Oracle Streams

-In computing, the Oracle Streams product from Oracle Corporation encourages users of Oracle databases to propagate information within and between databases.
-It provides tools to capture, process ('stage') and manage database events via Advanced Queuing queues.
+In computing, the Oracle Streams was a product from Oracle Corporation that encouraged users of Oracle databases to propagate information within and between databases.
+It provided tools to capture, process ('stage') and manage database events via Advanced Queuing queues.

-Oracle Streams is the flow of information either within a single database or from one database to another.
+Oracle Streams was the flow of information either within a single database or from one database to another.
 Oracle Streams can be set up in homogeneous (all Oracle databases) or heterogeneous (non-Oracle and Oracle databases) environments.
-The Streams setup uses a set of processes and database objects to share data and messages.
-The database changes (DDL and DML) are captured at the source; those are then staged and propagated to one or more destination databases to be applied there.
-Message propagation uses Advanced Queuing mechanism within the Oracle databases.
+The Streams setup used a set of processes and database objects to share data and messages.
+The database changes (DDL and DML) were captured at the source; those are then staged and propagated to one or more destination databases to be applied there.
+Message propagation used Advanced Queuing mechanism within the Oracle databases.

-Applications for the Oracle Streams tool-set include data distribution, data warehousing and data replication.
+Applications for the Oracle Streams tool-set included data distribution, data warehousing and data replication.

+This product was later replaced with Oracle Goldengate.